-Futures, Cable Spikes On Reports Germany, UK Drop Key Brexit Demands
+Futures, Cable Slump As Germany Denies Brexit Breakthrough

 Comments

-"......... according to people speaking on condition of anonymity because the discussions are private. " + bloomberg = bullshit
+"......... according to people speaking on condition of anonymity because the discussions are private." + bloomberg = bullshit

 silly Brits . . revolutions aren't done on paper.

-Note: Update: Reuters reports that German government officials have denied the Bloomberg report, confirming that their position on Brexit has not changed.
-Cable has pared its gains...
-UPDATE - see above comment.....and sorry ZH you are still the perfect bottom tick indicator; its almost as though PPT waits for your posts.